 \section{Conclusion}

-In this work, we articulate a new scenario called Source Free Unsupervised Graph Domain Adaptation (SFUGDA) with no access to the source graph because of practical reasons like privacy policies.
-Most existing methods cannot work well as it is impossible for feature alignment anymore.
-Facing the challenges in SFUGDA, we propose our algorithm SOGA, which could be applied to arbitrary GNN model by adapting to the shifted target domain distribution and enhancing the discriminative ability of the source model.
+In this work, we articulate a new scenario called Source Free Unsupervised Graph Domain Adaptation with no access to the source graph because of practical reasons like privacy policies.
+Existing methods cannot work well as it is impossible for feature alignment.
+Facing challenges in SFUGDA, we propose our algorithm SOGA, which could be applied to arbitrary GNNs by adapting to the target domain distribution and enhancing the discriminative ability of the source model.
 Extensive experiments indicate its effectiveness.